Katherine Clark: Personal life

 Clark is married to Rodney S. Dowell, executive director for the Massachusetts Board of Bar Overseers, the state entity that regulates the legal profession in Massachusetts.
 They live in Revere and have three children.
-In January 2023, Clark confirmed that her adult daughter was arrested for assault by means of a dangerous weapon and damage to property by graffiti/tagging Boston Common's Parkman Bandstand with the words "NO COP CITY" and "ACAB".
-In May 2023, Riley Dowell was sentenced to one year of probation, and was ordered to write a letter of apology to the police officer.
+In January 2023, Clark confirmed that her adult daughter was arrested for assault by means of a dangerous weapon and damage to property for allegedly graffiti tagging Boston Common's Parkman Bandstand with the words "NO COP CITY" and "ACAB" during a protest.

-When Congress is in session, Clark rooms with Representatives Annie Kuster, Grace Meng, Lois Frankel, Cheri Bustos, and Julia Brownley.
+As of 2021, Clark shares an apartment with representatives Grace Meng, Lois Frankel, and Julia Brownley, and previously Annie Kuster and Cheri Bustos.